-Securities pledged as collateral by the counterparties in the securities lending arrangements at December 31, 2015 and 2014, consisted solely of Treasury securities.
-The securities lending agreements outstanding as of December 31, 2015 had a term of one business day and matured on January 4, 2016.
+Securities pledged as collateral by the counterparties in the securities lending arrangements at December 31, 2016 and 2015 consisted solely of Treasury securities.
+The securities lending agreements outstanding as of December 31, 2016 had a term of one business day and matured on January 3, 2017.

 The FRBNY enters into commitments to buy and sell Treasury securities and records the related securities on a settlement-date basis.
-As of December 31, 2015, there were no outstanding commitments.
+As of December 31, 2016, the total purchase price of the Treasury securities under

 The FRBNY enters into commitments to buy and sell federal agency and GSE MBS and records the related securities on a settlement-date basis.
-As of December 31, 2015, the total purchase price of the federal agency and GSE MBS under outstanding purchase commitments was \$22,187 million, none of which was related to dollar rolls.
-The total purchase price of outstanding purchase commitments allocated to the Bank was \$288 million, none of which was related to dollar rolls.
-MBS commitments, which had contractual settlement dates extending through January 2016, are principally for the purchase of TBA MBS for which the number and identity of the pools that will be delivered to fulfill the commitment are unknown at the time of the trade.
-As of December 31, 2015, there were no outstanding sales commitments for federal agency and GSE MBS.
-These commitments are subject to varying degrees of off-balance-sheet market risk and counterparty credit risk that result from their future settlement.
+As of December 31, 2016, the total purchase price of the federal agency and GSE MBS under outstanding purchase commitments was \$35,787 million, none of which was related to dollar rolls.
+The total purchase price of outstanding purchase commitments allocated to the Bank was \$498 million, none of which was related to dollar rolls.
+These commitments, which had contractual settlement dates extending through January 2017, are for the purchase of TBA MBS for which the number and identity of the pools that will be delivered to fulfill the commitment are unknown at the time of the trade.
+As of December 31, 2016, there were no outstanding sales commitments for federal agency and GSE MBS.
+MBS commitments are subject to varying degrees of off-balance-sheet market risk and counterparty credit risk that result from their future settlement.
 The FRBNY requires the posting of cash collateral for MBS commitments as part of its risk management practices used to mitigate the counterparty credit risk.

 Other assets consists primarily of cash and short-term investments related to the federal agency and GSE MBS portfolio.
 Other liabilities, which are primarily related to federal agency and GSE MBS purchases and sales, includes the FRBNY's obligation to return cash margin posted by counterparties as collateral under commitments to purchase and sell federal agency and GSE MBS.
-In addition, other liabilities includes obligations that arise from the failure of a seller to deliver MBS to the FRBNY on the settlement date.
+In addition, other liabilities include obligations that arise from the failure of a seller to deliver MBS to the FRBNY on the settlement date.
 Although the FRBNY has ownership of and records its investments in the MBS as of the contractual settlement date, it is not obligated to make payment until the securities are delivered, and the amount included in other liabilities represents the FRBNY's obligation to pay for the securities when delivered.
-The amount of other assets and other liabilities allocated to the Bank and held in the SOMA at December 31 was as follows (in millions):
+The amount of other assets and other liabilities allocated to the Bank and held in the SOMA at December 31, 2016 and 2015 was as follows (in millions):